gluis/notify-nonsense/README.md

 For global usage, e.g. to come up when a context menu is called, you need to pass it params, and you call it with the global flag and options.
 See II. below for instructions

 For an example to test it out (there's a working example here), run npm start in folder and make changes to the main.js to see how the different versions behave.
+See further below to see how to handle confirm responses.

 I.